-Yes, financial aid will apply towards housing costs, but only after tuition and fees are covered.
+Yes, financial aid will apply towards housing charge but not your application fee.
+Housing charges can only be paid by financial aid after tuition and fees are covered.
 Check with financial aid to see if you are receiving enough financial aid to pay for your fees.
 Remember to meet the financial aid deadline of July 15 to prevent complications at move-in.

 When is rent due?

 All housing fees are due in full at the fee payment deadline prior to the start of each semester.